 - Will.
 A will is the centerpiece of a special needs plan.
 After a person dies, the will provides for property distribution, naming a guardian (subject to state court confirmation), and creating a trust or transferring assets into a trust.
 In special needs situations, the absence of a will could result in a distribution of assets that might be mismanaged or jeopardize government benefits, or it could leave guardianship choices to the court.

 - Trust.
 A trust holds money or property for the benefit of another person and usually designates a person or institution to be the trustee to oversee distribution of assets.
-There are many different types of trusts, including "special needs trusts" specifically designed so that funds supplement the beneficiary's care and do not pay for expenses covered by Supplemental Security Income (SSI), Medicaid, or other public funds that are tied to income and assets.
-Trusts may be funded through a combination of family assets, inheritance, gifts from family or friends, or life insurance.
+There are many different types of trusts, including "special needs trusts" specifically designed so that funds supplement the beneficiary's care and do not pay for expenses covered by Supplemental Security Income, Medicaid, or other public funds that are tied to income and assets.
+Trusts may be funded through a combination of family assets, inheritance, gifts from family or friends or life insurance.

-- Survivor Benefit Plan (SBP).
+- Survivor Benefit Plan.
 Military retirees rely on the SBP to provide for their survivors upon their death.
 You are automatically enrolled in the SBP at the time of retirement unless you take action to decline coverage or reduce the amount.
-You may also name your children up to age eighteen (or age twenty-two if still in school) as beneficiaries.
+You may also name your children up to age 18 (or age 22 if still in school) as beneficiaries.
 Some disabled children may receive benefits for life if they became incapable of self-support while they were eligible beneficiaries.
 Current laws prohibit SBP from being placed into any kind of trust.
 Special needs families eligible for SBP upon retirement from the military should be warned that these benefits could make the disabled family member ineligible for SSI and/or Medicaid.

 - Guardianship.
 A guardianship is a court-approved legal relationship between a competent adult (the guardian) and a minor child or impaired adult (the ward).
 It may include full guardianship over all aspects of a person's care, limited guardianship that allows the ward to have autonomy in some areas, or temporary guardianship.
 Parents of significantly disabled children should be aware that when their child reaches the age of majority, they are no longer considered the legal guardians of that person.
-The law regards disabled children over the age of eighteen (or twenty-one in some states) as adults unless someone has gone to court to become their guardian.
+The law regards disabled children over the age of 18 (or 21 in some states) as adults unless someone has gone to court to become their guardian.
 You can also pursue alternatives to guardianship by appointing a representative payee for benefit checks, having joint property ownership and joint bank accounts, and establishing a durable power of attorney or health care proxy.
 Detailed information about guardianship may be found on the National Guardianship Association website.

-What should I do if I am appointed as my child's legal guardian and we have received permanent change of station (PCS) orders to a new state?
+What should I do if I am appointed as my child's legal guardian and we have received permanent change of station orders to a new state?

 If your family is moving to a new state and you have already established guardianship, it is important to research whether the guardianship is transferable between states.
-Guardianship is not transferable between all states and may require that you reestablish guardianship after the move.
-Reestablishing guardianship in the new state should not be as expensive as establishing it in your previous home state.
+Guardianship is not transferable between all states and may require that you re-establish guardianship after the move.
+Re-establishing guardianship in the new state should not be as expensive as establishing it in your previous home state.

 Where can I get more assistance with planning for the future?